AlphaTechnolog/libcommon/README.md

 ```

 So this was an example of using libcommon's optionals and the defer statement provided by libcommon... take in mind that enabling
-libcommon can be dangerous if you're targeting another compilers diff than gcc, defer atm is only supported for gcc due to macros
-reasons, am still working on porting it for another compilers :(
+libcommon's defer statement can be problematic if you're targeting another compiler different than gcc, this is because defer atm is only supported for gcc because of how the macro is done.
+Anyways, I am still working on porting it for other compilers :(

 ## Documentation